 Typical matches pit técnicos (good guys) against rudos (bad guys) in a flurry of flying dropkicks and other spectacular maneuvers.
 There are also female wrestlers (luchadoras) and short-statured competitors (los minis).
 And just like north of the border, the personas, feuds and over-the-top stunts are all meticulously choreographed, although the athletic ability on display is quite evident.

-The best place to enjoy an evening of lucha libre, especially for those planning group travel, is Arena México, Calle Dr. Lavista #189, Colonia Doctores (M: Cuauhtémoc, line 1), about nine blocks southwest of Alameda Park.
+The best place to enjoy an evening of lucha libre is Arena México, Calle Dr. Lavista #189, Colonia Doctores (M: Cuauhtémoc, line 1), about nine blocks southwest of Alameda Park.
 The arena is a bit run-down, but that's all part of the fun.
 Vendors sell beer and wildly enthusiastic fans cheer on their favorites.
 Ringside seats cost more, but you'll be at the center of the action.
 Tickets can be purchased at the door or in advance through Ticketmaster; phone (55) 5325-9000.
 Matches featuring big names sell out quickly.
-Note: The neighborhood is on the sketchy side, so don't bring any valuables and don't hang around the arena afterward.
+Note: The neighborhood is on the sketchy side, so don't bring any valuables or hang around the arena afterward.

 Teams in the Mexican League play baseball from the beginning of April through mid-September.
 Games are announced in Spanish, but little is lost in the translation as the rules are the same.
 Some key terms: el lanzador is the pitcher, la entrada is the inning, pegar means hit, un sencillo is a single.